Effective from 14th November 2022

 - other persons with whom IBANERA intends to conclude or has concluded a contract (s);

-- the country to which we send the personal data, a territory or one or more specified sectors within that third country, or the international organization is approved by the European Commission as having an adequate level of protection;
+- the country to which IBANERA sends the Personal Data, a territory or one or more specified sectors within that third country, or the international organization is approved by the European Commission as having an adequate level of protection;

-- the recipient has signed or contains in its terms of the service (service agreement) standard data protection clauses which are approved by the European Commission;
+- the Data recipient which is in the third country has signed standard data protection clauses which are approved by the European Commission;

 - special permission has been obtained from a supervisory authority.

-We may transfer personal data to a third country by taking other measures if it ensures appropriate safeguards as indicated in the GDPR.
+IBANERA may transfer Personal Data to a third country by taking other measures if it ensures appropriate safeguards as indicated in the GDPR.

-- in case of the conclusion and execution of contracts – until the contract concluded between you and us remains in force and up to 10 years after the relationship between you and us has ended;
+- in case of the conclusion and execution of contracts – until the contract concluded between you and IBANERA remains in force and up to 10 years after the relationship between you and IBANERA has ended;

 In the cases when the terms of data keeping are indicated in the legislative regulations, the legislative regulations are applied.

-- it is necessary in order for us to defend ourselves against claims, demands or action and exercise our rights;
+- it is necessary in order for IBANERA to defend itself against claims, demands or action and exercise its rights;

 - there is a reasonable suspicion of an unlawful act that is being investigated;